Springfield College swimmer to represent native St. Lucia at Tokyo Summer Olympics

 Her days of swimming go back to pre-school, where she learned how to swim in St. Lucia, at just two years old.
 By the age of nine, she was swimming competitively and the love of the sport just kept growing.

-Her coach John Taffee talked about her drive to be the best, both in the water and in the classroom…where she has earned a 4.0 GPA.
-He and the rest of team can’t wait to watch her compete in Tokyo.
+Her coach John Taffee talked about her drive to be the best, both in the water and in the classroom, where she has earned a 4.0 GPA.
+He and the rest of the team can’t wait to watch her compete in Tokyo.

-And you’ll be able to tune in and watch Mikhaili swim against the best of the world… when the olympics kicks off right here on 22News in less than a month
+And you’ll be able to tune in and watch Mikhaeli swim against the best of the world when the Olympics kicks off on 22News in less than a month.